 What a bummer.
 I hoped for better.

 PS: I think I've realized the difference between the love songs I'm ok with and those that irritate me: authenticity.
 The love songs on Nick Cave's album are real: that dude is IN LOVE with his wife.
 The love songs on this album are marketing kitsch.
 They're put on to sell records.
-In a word: phony crap.
+In a word: phony.

 Remember when country wasn't just pop with a twang sung by some affectatious jerk in a cowboy hat?
 Pepperidge Farm remembers.